Support for You and Your Family

 - Resources for families

 Respite care is a service where a trained person or staff at a facility provide planned, short-term care (a few hours to a few days) for your loved one so you can have some time away from caregiving.
-To learn more about respite services available in your area, search the Resource Finder or call the Family Health Hotline at 1 (800) 322-2588.
+To learn more about respite services available in your area, search the Resource Finder or call the Help Me Grow Washington Hotline at 1 (800) 322-2588.